 Finally, finally, we plummeted to Bray in heavy rain.
 That was a discouraging moment.
 But the tourist office was open.
 What a help!
 Maps, highlighting on the maps, lists, good advice, phone calls.
 We found a hotel on the esplanade and headed for Dublin City by noon.
 Also compliments of the Failte, we knew to get a family pass on the DART.

 We trained into Tara Street, and walked through the McConnell street shops and markets.
-We found curtains and solved a riddle: Why does every little house have sweet lace curtains on every little window when they cost the earth in all the shops?
-Answer: You buy the lace curtains by the yard in a store that reminded me of an old five-and-dime.
-Cheap!
-Maybe three pounds a yard.
+We found curtains and solved a riddle: Why does every little house have sweet lace curtains on every little window when they cost the

 We went up and down the streets of Dublin's center, where the buildings were festooned with green in anticipation of St. Pat's.
 We had delicious fish and chips (hake).
 We enjoyed the Powerscourt Townhouse Market.
 The streets were crowded at the end of the day, and after the time we'd spent in the quiet countryside, this was a big, European-style city, exciting and stylish.